St. Petersburg, Florida: 19th century

+The decision by these early settlers to establish houses of worship near the civic center underscored the role of faith communities as central pillars in the formation of the city.
+Each denomination "planted" its roots—both symbolically and physically—around Central Avenue, creating a religious and architectural landscape that led directly to the city's lasting nickname: the "City of Churches."

+Today, that tradition continues, with dozens of active congregations across the city and new faith communities still being established, reflecting the ongoing importance of religious life in St. Petersburg's civic identity.
+Perhaps the largest growing church in the local Tampa Bay area which includes St. Petersburg, is Radiant Church, which was founded in 2013, it is a fast-growing, non-denominational church currently with 11 locations all across the bay area with a 12th location that was just announced.
+Radiant Church drew fewer than 200 guests in the early days, and it averaged nearly 8,000 members from their nine church locations at the time in 2024.

+In terms of this tradition continuing of churches being planted in this city, as recently as this year, NewSpring plans to plant Artisan City Church in St. Petersburg in 2025.

-Twentieth century
+20th century

 St. Petersburg was incorporated as a city in June 1903.
 With this transition, the development of the downtown waterfront had dredging of a deeper shipping channel from 1906 to 1908 which opened St. Petersburg to larger shipping.
 Further dredging improved the port facilities through the 1910s.
 By then the city's population had quadrupled to a population of 4,127 citizens.
 F. A. Davis was instrumental to bringing the first trolley service in 1904.

 In 1914, Al Lang invited the St. Louis Browns to move their spring training into the city, then worked tirelessly to make Grapefruit League training in and around St. Petersburg the destination for baseball teams and their fans by the 1920s.
 Lang eventually became mayor and ambassador for the city, and helped its permanent population grow tenfold in just a decade.